Tonie Box vs Yoto Player vs Storypod: Which is Best?

 It’s a fact that these days kids are exposed to screens from toddlerhood and in many ways even during infancy.
 As a result, many parents are looking for screen-free solutions, and why Tonie Box is an extremely popular gift.

-Tonie Box is undeniably a cool idea for a gift for a 2 year old, 3 year old or even a 4 year old and it can grow with the child, as new Tonies are being released and many of them are suitable for kids who are in early elementary school.
+Tonie Box is undeniably a cool idea for a gift for a 2 year old, 3-year-old or even a 4 year old and it can grow with the child, as new Tonies are being released and many of them are suitable for kids who are in early elementary school.

 Children playing with tonies